arlobelshee/arlo.belshee.com/content/techies/drunken-estimation/index.md

 Now, look at all the alcohol you're going to be consuming.
 If it's more than a six-pack, you're going to be blotto --- too blotto to really complete the task.
 Thus, anything above a six beer problem is categorized as a fifth of whisky.

 Now a fifth of whisky problem cannot be taken on in one chunk.
 That way lies trips to the hospital.
-The only solution is to divide the problem into parts, split those parts among your loving teammates, and bring it within your tolerance levels.
+The only solution is to bring in your loving teammates, divide the problem into parts, and take those parts on one at a time for as long as it takes.

 Unfortunately, there are problems that are even bigger than that.
 Some problems can't be solved with alcohol at all.
 You'd need hard drugs: LSD, peyote, cocaine, or the like.
 Breaking the problem down would just mean your entire team is on crack.